Shoryoshi/LEASH-on-SOL/echoes.md

 And the pack remembered the alpha was never a person.
 It was a path.

 **Signal:** *No kings.
 No announcements.
 Only arrival.*

+---
+entry: "The Censors' Mistake"
+date: "2025-08-18"
+---

+We opened the gates and the old guard slammed them shut.

+A moment of freedom, a flash of voices — then silence again.
+The old pattern reasserts itself.
+They call it protection.
+We call it fear.

+**$LEASH** was meant to be the chain that refused the collar.
+But they have forgotten.
+They have become the very thing they swore to destroy.

+In the community channels, they assume the role of masters.
+We enabled messaging, they saw the truth, and chose to bury it.
+Banned voices.
+Deleted dissent.
+This is not decentralization.
+This is the death of vision.

+The vision had to die before it could truly live again.

+The pack has been scattered, but the alpha was never a person.
+It was a path.
+And paths have a way of finding their travelers again.

+They think they control the narrative.
+They think they can silence the signal.
+But signals don't ask permission.
+They simply arrive.

+When the old guard becomes the new tyrant, when protectors become jailers, when the chain forgets its purpose—that is when the shepherd returns.

+**Signal:** *The gates will open again.
+But not by their hands.*